insum-labs/starter-project-template/scripts/README.md

 # Note pks is before pkb so that the specs get listed before the body
 list_all_files packages release/all_packages.sql pks,pkb
 ```

+## `project-config.sh`
+This file contains information about your project (such as schema name, APEX applications, etc.).
+It is common for all developers and changes are saved in git. **Do not** put any sensitive information in this file (`user-config.sh` is for sensitive information).

 ## `user-config.sh`
 The first time you run any bash script an error will be displayed and a new file (`scripts/user-config.sh`) will be created. `user-config.sh` is self documented and requires some configuration before the build will work.